pona-la/lipu-sona/pages/en/dictionary.md

 "pu", so does the second book with "ku".
 In fact, in *lipu ku*, words "ju", "lu", "nu", "su" and "u" are all listed as "(word reserved for future use by Sonja Lang)", presumably to be given to the next five official toki pona books that (in my opinion) should be created in the future.
+(In fact, Sonja Lang has started publishing a series of illustrated story books, beginning with "The Wonderful Wizard of Oz", that are collectively known as *lipu su*)

 #### [kule](en/8)
 * noun: color, (rare) gender